clarenceb/DevOps-and-Containers/README.md

 Now - Azure DevOps has deployed the website to a Kubernetes cluster - but how can we see it?

-> Note: You will need Azure CLI and kubectl for this next step.
+> Note: Unless you use the Azure CloudShell, you will need to insteall Azure CLI and kubectl for this next step.
 [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

+If using Azure Cloud Shell, skip to step `2.`.

 1. Open a CMD prompt and type the following: